 — environmental studies major Julia Sharapi ’22

-Residential Life Coordinators (RLCs, professional staff members) and student staff members known as residence assistants (RAs), support students’ development as self-directed young adults who are able to take personal responsibility over all dimensions of their lives.
+Residential Life Coordinators (RLCs, professional staff members) and student staff members known as Resident Assistants (RAs), support students’ development as self-directed young adults who are able to take personal responsibility over all dimensions of their lives.

 RAs serve as a front-line resource for first-year students as they transition to college.
-They facilitate roommate agreements, provide guidance, lead community meetings, and conduct focused conversations with residences called GChats.
+They facilitate roommate agreements, provide guidance, lead community meetings, support wellness programming, and conduct focused conversations with residents called GChats.

-As all first-year halls offer similar accommodations, and due to the focus on placement by FYS course, students may not request a specific hall assignment, nor may they request a roommate.
+As all first-year halls offer similar accommodations, students may not request a specific hall assignment.

 - Alcohol & Drug Free Housing (RISE Program): Students who choose to participate in this program make a commitment to maintain a living environment which promotes and respects healthy lifestyle choices free of drugs and alcohol.
 As part of this program, we will make every effort to assign you to live with another member of RISE.

-- Gender-Neutral Housing: This housing option allows students to share a double bedroom, regardless of students’ sex or gender.
+- Gender-Inclusive Housing: This housing option allows students to share a double bedroom, regardless of students’ sex or gender.

 - Medically-Necessary Housing Accommodations: Students who require certain housing accommodations due to medical diagnoses and conditions can request them through the housing accommodations process.

 You can be as creative as you’d like in decorating your room!
 Residence hall rooms vary in size, but they are approximately 11 feet by 15 feet.